 Your DEWALT power tool has been designed to operate over a long period of time with a minimum of maintenance.
 Continuous satisfactory operation depends upon proper tool care and regular cleaning.

-WARNING: To reduce the risk of serious personal injury, turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
+WARNING: To reduce the risk of serious personal injury, turn tool off and disconnect tool from power source before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.